jhou2/docs.review.ninja/index.md

 Start reviewing code at http://review.ninja/ or [create your own private instance]({{ site.baseurl }}/installation).

+Both the appication and the documentation are under active development, so changes may occur without prior notice.

 <h1 id="quickstart">Quickstart</h1>

 Go to <a href="http://review.ninja/auth/github" target="_blank">ReviewNinja</a>.